Michaelangel007/pen_and_paper/README.md

 ## Transparent

-I don't have this one ... since I snapped a 12" transparent one in half ... accidently.
-But it looks good.
+I snapped a 12" transparent one in half, accidently, but have this one on order.

 * [Transparent 6" Ruler](https://www.amazon.com/eBoot-Plastic-Straight-Rulers-Transparent/dp/B06XHHHF51/)

-# = Container =
+# = Containers =

 I prefer this one because it has a low profile height and can hold 6 pens laying next to each other across.